-Bentinck was a true liberal and his reign of seven years the Indians achieved a socio-economic progress, which was shattered during his predecessors.
-Though William Bentinck did not worked for administrative reforms, yet the legislative, financial and the educational reforms he undertook had liberated India from the social abuses.
+He was a true liberal and in his reign of 7 years, the Indians achieved a socio-economic progress, which was shattered during his predecessors.
+Though he did not worked for administrative reforms, yet the legislative, financial and the educational reforms he undertook had liberated India from the social abuses.
 Bentinck had a forward looking mind and to encourage free trade he abolished transit duties, developed steam transport by river and ocean, encouraged tea and coffee cultivation and production of iron and coal, and planned a network of roads, drainage and irrigation of canals.
 For his liberal ideas and reform activities Lord William Bentinck earned the admiration of the Indians.

 William Bentinck married Lady Mary who was the daughter of Arthur Acheson, on 18 February 1803.
 He died in Paris on 17 June 1839, aged 64.
 Lord